CeciliaXiYang/neural-network-projects/README.md

 - Handwritten Digit Recognition using Convolutional Neural Networks
 - Object Recognition in CIFAR-10 with Convolutional Neural Networks
 - Predict Sentiment From Movie Reviews
+- Text Classification with Keras and GloVe Embedding

 ### Recurrent Neural Networks